Last Updated on April 1, 2023 by Dave Farquhar

 When Windows Explorer is slow, there are several options regarding how it displays files and what it displays that you can reconfigure to speed things up.
 And if you’ve been working with Zip files, restarting Explorer frequently makes a big difference.

 The fix when Windows Explorer is slow all the time

-If Windows Explorer is slow all the time,showing the hourglass after you do something simple like renaming a file, try this first.
+If Windows Explorer is slow all the time, showing the hourglass after you do something simple like renaming a file or taking forever to open a window, try this first.